DUI Refusal Attorney Miami, FL

 If you are pulled over on suspicion of a DUI, it is expected that you will cooperate fully with the arresting officer.
 If you fail to cooperate, you can expect that there will be penalties.
 However, there are many variables that should be considered when building your defense.
 Breathalyzer machines cannot distinguish between mouth alcohol and alcohol from the air in your lungs.
 If you have had a single drink, you may register as having a high BAC, even when you are far from intoxicated.

 Begin your defense today!
-Contact our firm by calling (305) 330-1360 to request a free consultation.
+Contact Miami DUI refusal attorneys by calling (305) 330-1360 to request an initial consultation.